cmsc389T-spring23/Team6/README.md

 ### getLoc(Location loc)
 Returns the set of "Types" currently at location loc.
 The test creates a map and adds a pacman, ghosts, and cookies throughout the map.
 A pacman, ghost, and cookie are put at location (2,3). map.getLoc(new Location(2, 3)) is called and we print each Type in the set.

+### eatCookie(String name)
+This function verifies that the name passed in is "pacman", and if not it immediately returns null.
+Otheriwse, the function returns the eaten cookie component if there is a cookie at pacman's current location, and null if not.

+If the name is correct, it gets the pacman's location by looking up its name in the 'locations' HashMap, and verifying that the type COOKIE is in the HashSet associated with that location.

+The amount of cookies then is incremented, the cookie name is constructed in accordance with the format `"tok_x" + pacman_loc.x + "_y" + pacman_loc.y`, the cookie component is retrieved by this name and a copy saved as a variable.
+The original cookie object is then removed from the field, locations, and components HashMaps, and the copy is returned.

+This function is tested by creating a pacman and cookie object at the same location, and it passes if eatCookie returns the cookie object when called, if the number of cookies is increased; and if a second call returns null (to verify that the cookie was indeed eaten, and that null is returned when there is no cookie), and the number of cookies does not change.